 Suits P6 through to Year 8.

 With input from the PSNI Wildlife and Crime Scene Investigations teams and Northern Ireland Water.

 Delivered over 6 half-day activity sessions, pupils follow an investigation through a range of challenging environments.
 Success depends on teamwork, communication, comprehension skills, risk assessment, use of ICT, analysing and presenting evidence and creativity.

-AI encourages pupils to care for the wild for the communities and for themselves and others
+AI encourages pupils to care for the wild, for their communities, for themselves and for others.

 What we learn

 As the investigation progresses the pupils develop their practical skills in canoeing, climbing, caving and navigation; as well as bushcraft and understanding the natural world.